How to make your website stand out from the competitors?

 If you want to be a leader in your market niche, you should make it a goal not only to keep pace with your competitors but stand out from them.

 So since mobile-friendliness and high security are the obvious must-haves for your website, today we will focus on those aspects that will make your website distinctive from your competitors’ sites in the eyes of Internet users.

 Tips to make your website stand out on the web

 Stand out with an original company logo

-The first thing people notice when they get acquainted with your company and brand is a logo.
+The first thing people notice when they get acquainted with your company and brand is your logo.
 A logo is important for business — it’s like a calling card.
 Use creativity when combining colors and fonts.
 Use symbolism and common associations.
-Play on similarity of letters and shapes of objects related to your business sphere.
+Play on a similarity of letters and shapes of objects related to your business sphere.
 Make it easy to guess what products and services you offer from your logo.
-Try not to make your logo look like somebody’s elses logo that already exists to avoid confusion.
+Try not to make your logo look like somebody else's logo that already exists to avoid confusion.

 Stand out with unique and fresh content